tonethar/IGME-330-Spring-2019/projects/project-1.md

 ### A. Functional Requirements
 1. Required Controls:
     - The &lt;audio> element and the controls that we added in the Audio Visualizer exercises (play/pause and volume)
-    - a progress indicator - either in digital format such as `01:22` or as a playhead
+    - a progress indicator - either in digital format such as `01:22` or as a graphical playhead
     - At least 3 sliders
     - At least 3 checkboxes
     - At least 1 radio button group